When it comes to answering the question, “Who is the best?”, many answers are based on popularity rather than actual skill.

-This list doesn't care about who's popular.
 It doesn’t give bonus respect points to those who are old school.
-It doesn’t matter who calls themselves the G.O.A.T.
-All we care about is pure, technical skill levels, whether they’re on a major label or an independent outfit.
+It doesn’t matter who call themselves the G.O.A.T.
+All we care about is pure, technical skill, regardless of whether they’re on a major label or an independent outfit.
 They need to have been on the scene long enough to prove they can stay consistent, too.

-That means we’re analyzing advanced rhyme schemes, multisyllabic rhyming, keeping the lyrics sensible while dancing through these technicalities, and also being genuine and authentic in their messaging.
+That means we’re looking for advanced rhyme schemes, multisyllabic rhyming, and sensible lyrics, plus an authenticity in their messaging.

-We’ll start with the top 10 best rappers of all time, then we’ll move on to the runners up who are real close to breaking into the top of the list.
-Finally, at the end, there's still more rappers who have what it takes but need a bit more time for refinement and maturity.
+We’ll start with the top 10 best rappers of all time, then we’ll move on to the runners-up who are close to breaking into the list.
+Finally, at the end, there are still more rappers who have what it takes but need a bit more time for refinement and maturity.

 If you don’t find your favorite rappers somewhere on this page, you should explore some of the artists listed and see if they expand your horizons and ideas of what’s possible or complex in the rap game.

-What's also interesting is to see which one of these artists makes the list of the richest rappers as well.
-Does popularity equal skill and vice versa?
+When you’re done here, why not check out which of these artists made the list of the richest rappers?
+Does skill earn you money, or just respect?
 The answer might surprise you.
 But in the meantime let’s do this, counting down the list of the best rappers of all time…

 Some may scoff at this placement on the list, but Lil Wayne is deserving.
 Ignore his silly auto-tuned sing-song rapping in his radio-centric singles and you’ll find a truly skilled lyricist.
 For decades now he’s honed his craft to include multisyllabic rhyming, clever rhyme schemes, and gobs of wordplay.

-Trivia Facts: Wayne started his professional career at age 13 when Birdman signed him to Cash Money Records.
-He later joined the Hot Boys which launched several best-selling artists like Juvenile.
-He’s sold over 100 million records, landing him as a world’s best-selling musician.
-He’s got 5 Grammys, 11 BET Awards, and much more.
+Trivia: Wayne started his professional career at age 13 when Birdman signed him to Cash Money Records.
+He later joined the Hot Boys, which launched several bestselling artists like Juvenile.
+He’s sold over 100 million records, making him one of the world’s bestselling artists.
+He’s won five Grammys, 11 BET Awards, and much more.

 Many of the best rappers of all time call Kool G Rap one of their own favorites.
 He was an early adopter of multisyllabic rhyming while maintaining that smooth New York flow that inspired several others on this list.
 While G Rap never hit mass popularity due to his mafioso style of lyrics, anyone who knows rap knows he’s a top rhymer.